matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 in terms of big data and machine learning.
 He was worried because he thought that data science was important - that it should be:

-> ... the really important intellectual event of the next fifty years"
+> ... the really important intellectual event of the next fifty years.

 {% cite donoho201550 %}

-For Donoho, data science is the rediscovery of the powerful methods of data exploration and analysis practiced and described by statisticians such as John
+For Donoho, data science is the rediscovery of the powerful methods of data exploration and analysis used and taught by statisticians such as John W. Tukey
-W. Tukey {% cite tukey1962future %}.
+{% cite tukey1962future %}.
 These methods will be revolutionary for the future of data analysis.

 Meanwhile, educators, especially in the United States, have concluded that data science techniques are fundamental to the future of education.
-A 2018 report of the National Academies of Science Engineering and Medicine recommended that all undergraduates develop a "basic understanding of data science":
+A 2018 report of the National Academies of Science Engineering and Medicine recommended that:

 > ... academic institutions should encourage the development of a basic
 > understanding of data science in all undergraduates